softwarecrafters/awesome-software-crafting/README.md

 ### 📖 [Systems Thinking: A Primer by Donella H. Meadows, Diana Wright](https://www.goodreads.com/book/show/3828902-thinking-in-systems)

 A fairly short book (240 pages) giving a great introduction to Systems Thinking, or how to model and understand complex systems.
 The book always uses practical examples, such as economical or biological systems, to illustrate certain system behaviours.
+Contains a lot of diagrams, so maybe get the physical book and not an ebook version.
 See [The Donella Meadows Project](http://donellameadows.org/systems-thinking-resources/) for more resources on systems thinking.